Eight AI model families. Wildly different strengths. The wrong pick costs you time, money, or both.

 The speed-quality trade-off is real.
 Faster models score lower on reasoning.
 Top-scoring models respond slower.
 The right choice depends on your priority.

 For production deployments, test latency under realistic loads.
 Benchmark scores do not capture time-to-first-token.
-A model scoring 5% higher but taking 3x longer may hurt user experience.
+A model scoring a few points higher but taking 3x longer may hurt user experience.

 Warning

-Benchmark scores reflect controlled testing conditions.
+Benchmark scores reflect controlled testing conditions, and leaderboards shift month to month.
 Real-world performance varies based on prompt quality, task complexity, and domain specificity.
 Always test models on YOUR specific use cases before committing to production.

 What Prompting Strategies Work Across All AI Models?